Skip to main content

 L'Oréal Paris Sublime Bronze Self-Tanning Water Mousse

-The instructions recommend allowing the tan to develop over four to eight hours before showering.
-As the tan was developing, it looked patchy, but I washed my skin within the recommended window of time, and the next day, the color appeared much more natural-looking and not blotchy.
-The only problem area was around my ankles and feet where the contours are harder to cover evenly, which was true of many of the other tanners on this list.
+The instructions recommend letting the tan develop for anywhere from four to eight hours before showering.
+Initially, the tan looked patchy, but after washing my skin within the recommended time frame, the color appeared much more natural-looking and not blotchy the next day.
+The only problem area was around my ankles and feet, where the contours are more complex to cover evenly, which was true of many of the other self-tanners on this list.

-The tanner lasted a few days, fading evenly throughout each day.
-While I would have liked a more noticeable tan from one application, the instructions recommend applying the solution three times over the course of 12 to 24 hours if you want deeper and longer-lasting color.
-If you’ve been unsure about trying tanner, this is an affordable option that’ll give you a taste of what the application process and wear experience is like.
+After I applied the self-tanner, my sun-kissed tan lasted a few days, fading evenly throughout each day.
+While I would have liked a more noticeable tan from one application, the instructions recommend applying the solution three times throughout 12 to 24 hours if you want a deeper tan and longer-lasting color.
+If you’ve been hesitant about trying self-tanner, this is an affordable option that’ll give you a taste of what the application process and wear experience are like.

 Pros